Canal 6 (Salvadoran TV channel): Early years

-The first attempts to create television were made by the Mexican Inventor Rubén González on his own initiative on September 7, 1956, in black and white broadcast.
+The first attempts to create television were made by Mexican inventor Rubén González on his own initiative on 7 September 1956, in black and white broadcast.
 In that same month Boris Eserski, Guillermo Pinto and Tono Alfaro, former owners of the radio station YSEB, collaborated in this creation.
 The first television channel launched was YSEB-TV.
 Its programming was based on national artistic presentations and films imported from Mexico and the United States Its programming was very short, it began at 4 in the afternoon and ended at 10 in the evening.

 Days later, two other programs that Channel 6 had were included, one was a project of the Salvadoran writer Eugenio Martínez Orantes, who recited his poems live while a classical dance group interpreted them musically.
-And the Teleperiódico program hosted by Álvaro Menéndez Leal, a Salvadoran writer.
-A Month later, Channel 6 implemented some new programming with Saturday Concerts, hosted by musician Nicolás Arene and Televariedades Pilsener.
+The Teleperiódico program was hosted by Álvaro Menéndez Leal, a Salvadoran writer.
+A month later, Channel 6 implemented some new programming with Saturday Concerts, hosted by musician Nicolás Arene and Televariedades Pilsener.